gouherdanish/gouherdanish.github.io/_posts/2025-05-10-networking-concepts.md

 #### Router

 - It is a network device that connects local area networks (LANs) to the internet and other networks
+- It is also referred to as a Default Gateway sometimes
 - It forwards data packets _between different networks_
 - It uses routing tables, which contain information about the different networks they are connected to and the best paths to reach them
 - Operate at Layer 3 of the OSI model (the network layer), making decisions based on IP addresses, which are the primary identifier for network communication
-- In includes additional settings like Firewall for enahanced security
+- It includes additional settings like Firewall for enahanced security
+- Routers assign IPs dynamically (DHCP), which can change over time

 <img src="{{site.url}}/images/networking/router.png">

 #### Firewall

 - A firewall protects your network by blocking or allowing traffic (incoming or outgoing) based on rules you set
+- It can be hardware or software
 - It acts as a gatekeeper, deciding which packets can enter or leave your network
 - Ex: Block all traffic from the internet to internal IPs except port 80 (HTTP) and 443 (HTTPS).
 - Firewall is a generic concept which can be setup on any network device